-During Open Enrollment each year (or outside of it, if eligible), you can apply for health coverage through the Health Insurance Marketplace®.
+During Open Enrollment each year (or outside of it, if eligible), you can apply for health coverage through the Health Insurance Marketplace[®].
 The Marketplace helps you find health coverage that fits your budget and meets your needs.

-Through a streamlined application process, you'll find out if you can get savings that you can use right away to help you lower your premium amount for private health coverage.
+When you apply, you'll find out if you can get savings that you can use right away to help you lower your premium amount for a Marketplace plan.
 You can also find out if you qualify for free or low-cost coverage through Medicaid or the Children's Health Insurance Program (CHIP).

-For your convenience, there are different ways to apply through the Marketplace.
+There are different ways to apply.
 HealthCare.gov is the fastest way to apply.
 If you apply online, you'll also get your Eligibility Notice right away.

-These instructions include additional help for some, but not all, of the items in the application.
+These instructions include additional help for some, but not all, of the items in the paper application.

-Before you start, it may help to have this information ready:
+Before you start, have this information ready: